-Domain Examples Council as a workplace Implement a workplace cultural change program such as Workplace Equality and Respect https://workplace.ourwatch.org.au Actions from your gender equality action plan (GEAP) that have a primary prevention focus Review policies with a gender quality and primary prevention lens, including sexual harassment, flexible work, leave entitlements, responding to family violence, recruitment and promotion Council as a service provider Community activities to embed primary prevention in specific settings such as early years, parenting groups, multicultural, faith and sports settings Education initiatives about elder abuse and implementing prevention activities in relevant settings Work with Aboriginal people or partner with Aboriginal Community Controlled Organisations (ACCOs) to embed self-determination Undertake gender impact assessments (GIAs) with a primary prevention lens of policies and practices in council service areas, such as planning and design, rates and revenue, local laws and procurement Council as a connector Build partnerships with community groups to address drivers of family violence and all forms of violence against women Participate in relevant campaigns to tailor information to community contexts and reinforce messaging, such as from Respect Victoria's 'Call it out' campaigns or the '16 days of activism against gender-based violence' Councillors as leaders and decision makers Embed information about gender equality, primary prevention of family violence and violence against women, sexual harassment and intersectionality into councillor induction and ongoing training programs Review council procedures and structures with a gender equity and primary prevention lens
+Domain Examples Council as a workplace Implement a workplace cultural change program such as Workplace Equality and Respect https://workplace.ourwatch.org.au Actions from your gender equality action plan (GEAP) that have a primary prevention of family violence and violence against women focus Review policies with a gender equity and primary prevention lens, including sexual harassment, flexible work, leave entitlements, responding to family violence, recruitment and promotion Council as a service provider Community activities to embed primary prevention in specific settings such as early years, parenting groups, multicultural, faith, arts and culture, and sports settings Education initiatives about elder abuse and implementing prevention activities in relevant settings Partner with Aboriginal Community Controlled Organisations (ACCOs) to embed self-determination Undertake gender impact assessments (GIAs) with a primary prevention lens of policies and practices in council service areas, such as planning and design, rates and revenue, local laws, emergency management, and procurement Council as a connector Build partnerships with community groups, including ACCOs, multicultural and faith groups, to address drivers of family violence and all forms of violence against women Participate in relevant campaigns to tailor information to community contexts and reinforce messaging, for example Respect Victoria's 'Call it out' campaigns, International Women's Day (8/3), International Day for the Elimination of Racial Discrimination (24/3), IDAHOBIT (17/5), World Elder Abuse Awareness Day (15/6), National NAIDOC Week (3-10/7), International Equal Pay Day (18/9), International Day of Older Persons (1/10), International Day of Girl (11/10), 16 Days of Activism against Gender-based Violence commencing on International Day for the Elimination of Violence Against Women (25/11), includes International Day of Persons with Disabilities (3/12), and concludes on Human Rights Day (10/12).
+Note: These are only examples and councils would not be expected to participate in all these campaigns.
+Councillors as leaders and decision makers Embed information about gender equality, primary prevention of family violence and violence against women, sexual harassment and intersectionality into councillor induction and ongoing training programs Review council procedures and structures with a primary prevention lens or are using violence themselves.
+Disclosures may come from staff or community members.
+All council staff have responsibilities in how they respond to disclosures or suspicion of harm.